libremente/libremente.github.io/_posts/2017-04-12-edx-translation.md

 Montoya*](https://github.com/felipemontoya) implies the definition and the usage of an extra Django app called `django-xblock-i18n`.
 This app basically defines a new service which has to be loaded inside the context of the XBlock and then it can be used.
-Furthermore the `xblock_i18n` tag has to be added at the top of the template tag to be used.
+Furthermore, the `xblock_i18n` tag has to be added at the top of the template tag to be used.
 For more extended info check the repo I forked which contains some more information about how to use the app in the README file [here](https://github.com/libremente/django-xblock-i18n).